GeneZharov/introversion/README.md

 * **stackTraceAsync**

     * `"auto"` — try to log asynchronously if available.
-    * `true` — print to the log asyncronously.
-It allows to use source maps and guess anonymous functions but will trigger network requests for source maps.
+    * `true` — print to the log asynchronously.
+It allows the use of source maps and guess anonymous functions but will trigger network requests for source maps.
-    * `false` — synchronous behavior, won't use source maps or guess anonymous functions.
+    * `false` — synchronous behavior, won’t use source maps or guess anonymous functions.

     *Default:* `"auto"`